junxit/us-congress-bills-113/bill.md

 - **(a)** *In general* Chapter 75 of title 5, United States Code, is amended by adding after subchapter V the following:
 - **(b)** *Technical and conforming amendments*
-  - **(1)** *Table of subchapters* The table of subchapters for chapter 75 of title 5, United States Code, is amended by adding at the end the following new items:
+  - **(1)** *Table of sections* The table of sections for chapter 75 of title 5, United States Code, is amended by adding at the end the following new items:
   - **(2)** *Subchapter II applicability* Section 7512 of such title is amended—
     - **(A)** in subparagraph (D), by striking “or” at the end;
     - **(B)** in subparagraph (E), by striking the period at the end and inserting “, or”; and